-- 10.1 A crisis communication plan should be developed either as part of a firm's Operational Resilience Framework or contained in the BCM/Disaster Recovery (DR) plans to communicate effectively during a disruption. - 10.2 A key part of an effective crisis communications plan is the identification and preparation of key resources and experts that can be leveraged when a disruption occurs.
-By doing so, this will mitigate the harm caused during a disruption. - 10.3 The firm should develop internal and external communication plans and stakeholder maps that can be implemented during a disruption.
+A crisis communication plan should be developed either as part of a firm's Operational Resilience Framework or contained in the BCM/recovery plans to communicate effectively during a disruption.

+A key part of an effective crisis communications plan is the identification and preparation of key resources and experts that can be leveraged when a disruption occurs.
+By doing so, this will mitigate the harm caused during a disruption.

+The firm should develop internal and external communication plans and stakeholder maps that can be implemented during a disruption.
 The internal communication plan should contain escalation routes on how to communicate with key-decision makers, operational staff and third parties if necessary.
 The external communication plan should outline how the firm will communicate with their customers, stakeholders and regulators during a disruption.